t3rmian/PBMap/README.md

 ````

 If PBMap is not installed an ActivityNotFoundException exception will be thrown.
 The list of map and place ids can be found at [the wiki page](https://github.com/T3r1jj/PBMap/wiki/Maps-and-places).
 For a fully working example refer to sample app from the repository.

+### Contributing

+Feel free to improve the app and get listed as a contributor!
+For bigger things It's best to create an issue first.
+Also, mind that I might be busy,
+so for urgent things try mailing me.

+### License

+    PBMap - an interactive map of Bialystok University of Technology
+    Copyright (C) 2017, 2019 Damian Terlecki

+    This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU Affero General Public License as published
+    by the Free Software Foundation, either version 3 of the License, or
+    (at your option) any later version.

+    This program is distributed in the hope that it will be useful,
+    but WITHOUT ANY WARRANTY; without even the implied warranty of
+    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+    GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License
+    along with this program.
+If not, see <https://www.gnu.org/licenses/>.